-One of the hooks of narcissistic abuse is that we can feel sorry for them or overly responsible for them.
+One of the hooks of narcissistic abuse is that we can feel sorry for them or overly responsible for the narcissist.

 The narcissist often has multiple personas.
 One of these can be the “lost, sensitive and hurting little boy.” (or girl).
 He may even cry and plead to be forgiven that he will go to a therapist or the behavior will never happen again and how sorry he is.